Fruits of the common chestnut (Castanea sativa). Photo: Exeter Trees

 In your province, Quebec, just beyond the tree’s natural range, the disease does not seem to be present either.
 There are American chestnut trees in various Quebec botanical gardens and arboreta (the Montreal Botanical Garden and the Roger Van den Hende Botanical Garden, for example) that are doing perfectly well.
 So, you might be able to grow American chestnuts in your own garden or encourage your local municipality to plant some in a park.

-One way of obtaining chestnut trees would be to harvest fallen chestnuts* in these gardens and sow them in your home garden.
+One way of obtaining chestnut trees would be to harvest fallen chestnuts from a local tree you know about (with the owner’s permission, of course) and sow them in your home garden.
 I did it myself and an American chestnut tree still grows in one of my former gardens.

 You can also find American chestnut trees as well as hybrid chestnut trees at various nut nurseries.
-Nutcracker Nursery and Arboquebecium Nursery are two in Canada that offer both American chestnuts and hardier hybrid chestnuts while Grimo Nut Nursery and Hardy Fruit Tree Nursery sell hybrids only.
+Nutcracker Nursery and Arboquebecium Nursery are two in Canada that offer both American chestnuts and hardier hybrid chestnuts while Hardy Fruit Tree Nursery has American chestnuts only and Grimo Nut Nursery sells hybrids only.

 American readers will find many nut nurseries carrying American chestnuts and especially hybrid chestnuts, including The Nursery at TyTy and Burnt Ridge Nursery.
 International readers would do best to avoid the American chestnut and use locally offered varieties better adapted to your climate.